Why Children Need to Move So Much

 Ultimately, the best things we can do for our kids are to encourage them to participate in various active and athletic pursuits inside and outside the home and find ways to be active together as a family.

+After all, couldn’t we use a little lesson from our kids about getting excited to run and jump and play?
 So let your child pull you off the couch and away from your screen for some active time.
 You might just feel healthier, happier and smarter afterwards!

 2 responses to “Why Children Need to Move So Much”